Thomas Massie: Government transparency

 In 2014, Massie joined Representatives Walter B. Jones and Stephen Lynch at a press conference to call for release of the 28 redacted pages of the Joint Inquiry into Intelligence Community Activities before and after the Terrorist Attacks of September 11, 2001.
 In 2016 Massie joined both representatives in writing to Obama urging him to declassify the pages.

-In 2015, Massie introduced the Federal Reserve Transparency Act to "require the Comptroller General to conduct a full examination of the Board of Governors of the Federal Reserve System and the Federal Reserve banks".
+In 2015, Massie introduced the Federal Reserve Transparency Act to "require the Comptroller General to conduct a full examination of the Board of Governors of the Federal Reserve System and the Federal Reserve banks."
 Said Massie: "It is time to force the Federal Reserve to operate by the same standards of transparency and accountability to the taxpayers that we should demand of all government agencies."

+In September 2025, Massie filed a discharge petition with the hope of forcing a vote on releasing the Epstein files.
+The discharge successfully passed, leading to the creation of the Epstein Files Transparency Act.
+It passed almost unanimously, with the exception of one member of the house, Republican Clay Higgins.

+Gun rights

+Massie has introduced and supported legislation that eliminates certain gun control measures.
+In 2022, he introduced H.R.
+7415, the "Safe Students Act", which would repeal the Gun-Free School Zones Act of 1990 (GFSZA), effectively repealing the federal ban on guns in school zones and allowing state and local governments and school boards to set their own firearms policies.

+Massie has also criticized President Joe Biden's plans to regulate privately made firearms by reclassifying gun kits as firearms under the Gun Control Act and requiring manufacturers to be licensed and inscribe serial numbers on gun kits.

 Healthcare

-Massie supports repealing the Affordable Care Act.
-In 2017, he criticized Republicans' efforts to repeal parts of the Affordable Care Act, saying the efforts fell "far short of our promise to repeal Obamacare".
+Massie supports repealing the Affordable Care Act and has criticized Republicans' failed efforts to repeal the act.

-Massie opposes compulsory vaccination.
-He stated on Twitter, "There is no authority in the Constitution that authorizes the government to stick a needle in you."